github4n/nike-product-monitor/README.md

 when a product has been uploaded.
 Useful when monitoring hundreds of sites for shops in different timezones.

 ## Usage:
-Add your Discord webhook URL in the appropriate fields and monitor delay time (sec)
+Add your Discord webhook URL in the appropriate fields and monitor delay time + Page delay time(sec)

 ## Complete:
 - find all products on Shopify site by keyword